darkoperator/dnsrecon/README.md

 ###Changes:
 - CSV files now have a proper header for better parsing on tools that support them like Excel and PowerShell.
 - Windows System Console printing is now managed properly.
 - CNAME records are now saved in SQLite3 and CSV output.
-They where only saved on XML output.
 - Fixed an error when performing zone transfers due to improper indent.
-- Fixed misslabling of -c option in the help message.
+- Fixed mislabling of -c option in the help message.
-- If a range or CIDR is given and no scan type is given, it will perform a reverse lookup against it.
-When other types are given rvl type will be appended to the list automaticaly.
+- If a range or CIDR is provided and no scan type is given, dnsrecon will perform a reverse lookup against it.
+When other types are given, the rvl type will be appended to the list automaticaly.
 - Improved NSEC type detection to eliminate possible false positives.
 - Added processing of LOC, NAPTR, CERT and RP records of zone transfers returned.
 Proper information saved on XML output with proper field names in the attributes for these.
-- Fixes on Hoogle enumeration parsing.
+- Fixes on Google enumeration parsing.
 - Fixed several typos.
 - Better handling and canceling of threaded tasks.